 Hammock or Ohio Patch

-A Hammock patch is not as well known as either the strapped backing patch or the California patch.
-The name Hammock patch describes the method used.
-It is used in Northeast Ohio as a quick and easy method for patching small to medium sized holes in drywall or plaster walls.
+A Hammock Patch is not as well known as either the strapped backing patch or the California patch.
+The name Hammock Patch describes the method used.
+It is used in Northeast Ohio as a quick and easy method for patching small to medium-sized holes in drywall or plaster walls.
 It can be used where there are no good options for drywall backing.
-A Hammock patch uses the stability of the surrounding drywall to hold itself in place similar to the way a California patch is secured, however it is more secure since it is supported on both the front and back sides with mesh tape.
+A Hammock Patch uses the stability of the surrounding drywall to hold itself in place similar to the way a California patch is secured, however, it is more secure since it is supported on both the front and back sides with mesh tape.

 Step 1

-Cut a piece of drywall to the exact shape and size as the hole being repaired.
-If the hole was created intentionally, for example to access electrical wires or boxes in the wall, it is likely that the piece of drywall cut out can be used for the patch.
 If a new piece of drywall must be cut, try to match the shape and size of the hole as closely as possible.
-It is not necessary to match the thickness of drywall used.
-For example, if the wall being repaired has half inch drywall, it is not a problem if you use five eighths inch drywall to make the repair.
+It is not necessary to match the thickness of the drywall used.
+For example, if the wall being repaired has half-inch drywall, it is not a problem if you use five-eighths inch drywall for the repair.

 Step 2

 Cut a few strips of mesh tape approximately 4 inches longer than the width of the piece of drywall you will use for the patch.
 Cut enough strips to lie side by side on the back side of the drywall patch.
-See picture for details.
-Leave the mesh tape hanging off of both ends equally long.

 Step 3